ADBTA provides individual psychotherapy and group skills training for adults and adolescents with:

 In her spare time, Nicole enjoys spending time with family and friends and showing up for racial and social justice work.

-Leigh Ann Bryan is a Licensed Professional Counselor Intern (LPC-Intern) supervised by Sunny Lansdale, PhD, LPC-S. She earned a Bachelor of Arts in bioinformatics from the University of St. Thomas and conducted neuroscience research at Baylor College of Medicine.
+Leigh Ann Bryan is a Licensed Professional Counselor Intern (L.P.C.-Intern) supervised by Alice Tucker, L.P.C.-S. She earned a Bachelor of Arts in bioinformatics from the University of St. Thomas and conducted neuroscience research at Baylor College of Medicine.
 She earned a Master of Arts in counseling from St. Edward’s University and completed her practicum at Seton Behavioral Health where she received training in DBT.

 Leigh Ann celebrates the unique qualities of emotionally sensitive individuals and is passionate about collaborating to “build lives worth living” by capitalizing on strengths while systematically addressing areas in which living with emotional intensity may be problematic.
 She integrates her training in the biological and psychological sciences and emphasizes skills acquisition and environmental change to best support innate biology.